-Half Moon has produced a comprehensive Risk Assessment to outline how we are safely re-opening the Theatre to employees, visiting contractors and participants / audiences following the COVID-19 outbreak.
-This extensive Risk Assessment is available on our website and we encourage everyone who feels able to read it all to do so.
+This Visitor Guide / Help Sheet was first published in 2020 to allow us to safely re-open the Theatre to employees, visiting contractors and participants / audiences / customers following the COVID-19 outbreak.
+We have produced an extensive Risk Assessment which is available on our website and we encourage everyone who feels able to read it all to do so.

 The changes we have made include: